johnbamberg/johnbamberg.github.io/publications.md

 ## In preparation

-- The association schemes on matchings and their designs, with Lukas Klawuhn.
+- On the association schemes of perfect matchings and their designs, with Lukas Klawuhn.
 - Euclidean geometry is incidence geometry, with Tim Penttila.
 - On m-ovoids of dual twisted triality hexagons